 Sparki works out of the box with its remote control.
 To write your own programs, just plug it in via USB, install the custom-enhanced Arduino software and try any of the dozens of example programs.
 We have programs for every sensor and actuator on Sparki:

-- 5x Line-following and edge detection sensors (mazes, line follow, sumo)
+- Do mazes, follow lines, and sumo with 5x Line-following and edge detection sensors

-- 2x Geared stepper motors (precise, measured movement down to millimeters/ sub-degrees
+- Move precisely with measured movement down to millimeters/ sub-degrees with 2x Geared stepper motors

 - Powered by 4xAA batteries (rechargeable or alkaline, batteries not included)

 - Draw and write precisely with 1x Marker holder and 1x Sparki-fitted black marker**:

 - and textured ABS plastic construction, durable and suitable for drawing: